melkoep/melkoep.github.io/README.md

 # Melanie Koeppen - Product Person

-I am a freelance Product Person - I am available for short-term or long-term product projects or as an interim or fractional product manager or product leader.
+I am a freelance Product Person - I am available for short-term or long-term product projects or as an interim or fractional product manager or product leader:

+> 💡 **I build products along the entire product life cycle.**
+>
+> 💡 **I set up product processes and best practices, and I coach and mentor Product Managers on their journey.**
+>
+> 💡 **I set up and execute product strategy in line with business goals.**

+Why a Product Freelancer?
 - I bridge your Product Management or Product Leadership needs until you can hire someone full-time, or if you don’t want to hire full-time just yet.
 - I help you scale up quickly, or cover long-term absence.
 - I help you level-up your product team.